Therapy For Dementia Symptoms

 Reminiscence therapy is a type of cognitive behavioral therapy that involves helping an individual reconnect with their memories in an effort to create meaningful links between past experiences and current events.
 Through guided conversations about their childhood recollections and previous relationships, the patient may be able to develop a deeper understanding of themselves and cultivate a more positive outlook.

 Research from 2020 suggests that reminiscence therapy may help decrease symptoms of depression and improve engagement in and quality of daily life in dementia patients.
-In some cases, family members may be encouraged to partake in this type of therapy together with the patient for maximum benefit to both parties.
+In some cases, family members may be encouraged to partake in this type of therapy together with the dementia patient for maximum benefit to both parties.

-During CST sessions, the individual will be guided through activities designed to stimulate the mind and help improve attention, concentration, logic, and judgment.
+During these therapy sessions, the individual will be guided through activities designed to stimulate the mind and help improve attention, concentration, logic, and judgment.
 These activities may include things like puzzles, board games, reminiscence work, art projects, music appreciation exercises, storytelling, or other approaches that a healthcare provider may deem appropriate for a given individual's unique needs.

 Art therapy may help individuals with dementia cope with the symptoms of their condition while also improving overall cognition and wellness.
-It can take the form of activities such as drawing, painting, sculpting, or creative writing depending on the patient’s interests and abilities.
+Art therapy can take the form of activities such as drawing, painting, sculpting, or creative writing depending on the patient’s interests and abilities.
 By engaging in these creative activities, a person with dementia may be able to regain a sense of control over their life and make use of a healthy outlet for emotional expression.

 Research indicates that the main potential benefit of art therapy for dementia is improved emotional control.
 Specific methods, such as Art, Colors, and Emotions treatment (ACE-t), may improve general cognition as well.
-This is because art therapy is thought to help create new neural pathways, which may allow individuals to find ways to adapt to their current reality and maintain their cognitive functioning.
-This may be combined with other forms of counseling based on the needs of the individual.
+This is because art therapy is thought to help create new neural pathways, which may allow these individuals to find ways to adapt to their current reality and maintain their cognitive functioning.
+This may be combined with other forms of therapy based on the needs of the individual.

 Cholinesterase inhibitors are a type of medication that may be used to treat dementia—particularly Alzheimer's disease.
 They work by slowing the breakdown of a chemical messenger called acetylcholine.
 Acetylcholine is involved in key cognitive processes such as memory, learning, and concentration, and dementia is known to negatively impact levels of this important brain chemical.
-By counteracting the loss of acetylcholine, this type of medication may help reduce some symptoms associated with dementia.
+By counteracting the loss of acetylcholine, the medication may help reduce some symptoms associated with dementia.

 Cholinesterase inhibitors may be paired with cognitive behavioral therapy for dementia or other forms of care to help maximize symptom relief.
 In fact, research suggests that combining these two treatments may improve the cognitive capabilities of an individual with dementia and increase their quality of life as well.

-In addition to these more common types of counseling, some individuals may also choose to explore alternative treatments for dementia under the supervision of their doctor.
+In addition to these more common types of therapy, some individuals may also choose to explore alternative treatments for dementia under the supervision of their doctor.
 Examples include massage therapy, pet therapy, supplements like ginkgo biloba, and lifestyle adjustments like staying active, avoiding social isolation, and finding ways to reduce stress and engage in healthy coping behaviors.
 Speak to your doctor before taking any dietary supplements or making any significant changes to your diet or activity levels.

 Online therapy for dementia patients and caregivers